 Beets: A two-harvest crop

-First, it’s important to point out that beets can be harvested for two different edible portions: their leaves and their roots.
+First, it’s important to point out that beets are a biennial crop that are grown as annuals.
+These root vegetables grow in full sun or partial shade.
+They can be harvested for two different edible portions: their leaves and their roots.
+Growing beet plants in your garden is a great way to increase your yields.
 All varieties of beets have edible greens, but some selections are more flavorful than others.
-I’m fond of ‘Bull’s Blood’, ‘Detroit Dark Red’ and ‘Golden Globe’ for greens production, but there are many others.
+There are varieties with green leaves and others with red leaves.
+My preferences are ‘Bull’s Blood’, ‘Detroit Dark Red’, ‘Early Wonder’, and ‘Golden Globe’ for greens production, but there are many others.
 Let’s discuss the best harvest time for the greens first, then we’ll proceed to the roots.

 Harvesting beets for their greens

 If you’re going to enjoy edible beet greens fresh in a salad or on a sandwich without cooking them first, you’ll want to harvest the leaves when they are just two or three inches long, no matter what varieties you grow.
 These baby greens are best for fresh eating.
 They are tender, succulent, and flavorful, without a hint of tough texture.
+Successive plantings of beet seeds in compost rich soil will keep you stocked with edible greens for months.
 Once they get much past that stage of growth, it’s best to use them for cooking.